Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Introduction

 \section{Introduction}

 Accurate masses and radii are generally needed to determine the basic nature of exoplanets.
 For example, estimates of the densities of exoplanets from their measured masses and radii have led to the discovery of previously unknown classes of planets such as ``Super Earths," ``Sub-Neptunes," and ultra low-density ``Puffballs."
-Indeed, the density determination of the first transiting planet detected, HD209458b \citep{Charbonneau2000} showed conclusively that Hot Jupiters such as 51 Peg b \citep{MayorQueloz1995} were confirmed planets with densities similar to the giant planets in our solar system.
-Moreover, precise and accurate masses and radii of planets are needed to perform detailed comparative exoplanetology, which ultimately can be used to help our understanding of the formation and evolution of planetary systems.
+Indeed, the density determination of the first transiting planet detected, HD209458b \citep{Charbonneau2000} showed conclusively that Hot Jupiters such as 51 Peg b \citep{MayorQueloz1995} were planets with densities similar to the giant planets in our solar system.
+Moreover, rigorous comparative exoplanetology requires precise and accurate planetary masses and radii with a detailed understanding of the inherent systematic uncertainties to improve our understanding of the formation and evolution of planetary systems.
+Our goal is to take a first step in quantifying the systematic uncertainties in the inferred parameters of transiting planets arising from the choice of priors adopted when modeling these systems.

-Determining both masses and radii of planets can essentially only be done for transiting planets.
-However, even with arbitrarily precise measurements of the photometry and radial velocity (RV) of transiting planets, it is not possible to independently determine the mass $M_\star$ and radius $R_\star$ of the host star or the mass $M_P$ and radius $M_P$ of its transiting planets.
-This is because these measurements alone do not constrain the absolute mass or size scale of the system.
-Rather, these measurements can only be used to determine the density of the star, $\rho_{*}$ \citep{Seager_2003}, resulting in a one-parameter degeneracy that must be broken to set the scale of the system and measure the absolute masses and radii of the host star and planets.
+Here, we primarily focus on one particular choice of prior that could give rise to systematic errors, namely the method by which the mass-radius degeneracy in transiting planet system is broken.
+Even with arbitrarily precise measurements of the relative photometry and radial velocity (RV) of a transiting planet system, it is not possible to independently determine the mass $M_\star$ and radius $R_\star$ of the host star or the mass $M_{P}$ and radius $R_{P}$ of its transiting planet(s), as these measurements alone do not constrain the absolute mass or size scale of the system.
+Rather, these measurements can only constrain the density of the star, $\rho_{*}$ \citep{Seager_2003}, resulting in a one-parameter degeneracy.
+We must introduce additional information to set the scale of the system and measure the absolute masses and radii of the host star and planets.
+However, such additional information can introduce unquantified systematic uncertainties.
+We assess the magnitude of these systematic uncertainties my comparing the system parameters inferred using four different commonly-used methods of breaking the mass-radius degeneracy.
+A detailed discussion of this degeneracy can be found in Appendix \ref{app:A}.